MCT-master/mct-master.github.io/_posts/2024-05-05-thomaseo-Sounding_Brush_review.md

 ### But is it an 'instrument'?
-But how can drawing on a tablet be considered a musical instrument?
+How can drawing on a tablet be considered a musical instrument?
 Well, according to Atau Tanaka an instrument can be described as an ‘Open-ended system’ made up of different parts; an input device, mapping algorithms, a sound synthesis engine, compositional structure and an output system (4).
 Sounding Brush definitely ticks these boxes.
 This diagram of a gestural controller for sound synthesis can help us to examine the Sounding Brush in more detail.
 <br>